bxlab/metaWRAP/Usage_tutorial.md

 metawrap quant_bins -b BIN_REFINEMENT/metaWRAP_bins -o QUANT_BINS -a ASSEMBLY/final_assembly.fasta CLEAN_READS/ERR*fastq
 ```

 The output contains several usefull files.
-First, there is the `genome_abundance_heatmap.png` - a quick heatmap made to visualize the bin abundances across the samples.
+First, there is the `bin_abundance_heatmap.png` - a quick heatmap made to visualize the bin abundances across the samples.
 ![heatmap](https://i.imgur.com/K1RaPUT.png)

-The raw data for this plot (as you will most likely want to make your own heatmaps to analyze) is in `abundance_table.tab`:
+The raw data for this plot (as you will most likely want to make your own heatmaps to analyze) is in `bin_abundance_table.tab`:
 ```
 Genomic bins	ERR011349	ERR011348	ERR011347
 bin.9	0.113912116828	35.851964987	39.8440491514